dotnet/csharpstandard/standard/variables.md

 >     public void M4(int p)
 >     {
 >         int v3 = 6;
->         ref int r2 = ref p; // scope of r2 is block, ref safe scope of p is method
+>         ref int r2 = ref p; // context of r2 is block, ref safe context of p is method
->         ref int r3 = ref v3; // scope of r3 is block, ref safe scope of v3 is block
+>         ref int r3 = ref v3; // context of r3 is block, ref safe context of v3 is block
->         ref int r4 = ref arr[v3]; // scope of r4 is block, ref safe scope of arr[v3] is caller method
+>         ref int r4 = ref arr[v3]; // context of r4 is block, ref safe context of arr[v3] is caller method
 >     }
 > }
 > ```
 >
 > *end example.*

-#### §ref-span-safety-locals Local variable ref safe scope
+#### §ref-span-safety-locals Local variable ref safe context

 For a local variable `v`:

-- If `v` is a reference variable, its ref-safe-scope is the same as the ref-safe-scope of its initializing expression.
+- If `v` is a reference variable, its ref-safe-context is the same as the ref-safe-context of its initializing expression.
-- Otherwise its ref-safe-scope is the scope in which it was declared.
+- Otherwise its ref-safe-context is the context in which it was declared.

-#### §ref-span-safety-parameters Parameter ref safe scope
+#### §ref-span-safety-parameters Parameter ref safe context

 For a formal parameter `p`:

-- If `p` is a `ref`, or `in` parameter, its ref-safe-scope is the caller-scope.
+- If `p` is a `ref`, or `in` parameter, its ref-safe-context is the caller-context.
 It is safe-to-ref-return.
 If `p` is an `in` parameter, it can't be returned as a writable `ref` but can be returned as `ref readonly`.
-- If `p` is an `out` parameter, its ref-safe-scope is the function-member.
+- If `p` is an `out` parameter, its ref-safe-context is the function-member.
 It isn't safe-to-ref-return.
-- Otherwise, if `p` is the `this` parameter of a struct type, its ref-safe-scope is the function-member.
+- Otherwise, if `p` is the `this` parameter of a struct type, its ref-safe-context is the function-member.
-- Otherwise, the parameter is a value parameter, and its ref-safe-scope is the function-member.
+- Otherwise, the parameter is a value parameter, and its ref-safe-context is the function-member.
 It isn't safe-to-ref-return.

-#### §ref-span-safety-field-reference Field ref safe scope
+#### §ref-span-safety-field-reference Field ref safe context

 For a variable designating a reference to a field, `e.F`:

-- If `e` is of a reference type, its ref-safe-scope is the caller-scope.
+- If `e` is of a reference type, its ref-safe-context is the caller-context.
-- Otherwise, if `e` is of a value type, its ref-safe-scope is the same as the ref-safe-scope of `e`.
+- Otherwise, if `e` is of a value type, its ref-safe-context is the same as the ref-safe-context of `e`.

 #### §ref-span-safety-operators Operators

 The conditional operator (§12.18), `c ? ref e1 : ref e2`, and reference assignment operator, `= ref e` (§12.21.1) have reference variables as operands and yield a reference variable.
-For those operators, the ref-safe-scope of the result is the narrowest scope among the ref-safe-scopes of all `ref` operands.
+For those operators, the ref-safe-context of the result is the narrowest context among the ref-safe-contexts of all `ref` operands.

-#### §ref-span-safety-method-invocation Method invocation
+#### §ref-span-safety-function-invocation Function invocation

-For a variable `c` resulting from a ref-returning method invocation, `ref e1.M(e2, ...)`, its ref-safe-scope is the narrowest of the following scopes:
+For a variable `c` resulting from a ref-returning function invocation, `ref e1.M(e2, ...)`, its ref-safe-context is the narrowest of the following contexts:

-- The caller-scope.
+- The caller-context.
-- The ref-safe-scope of all `ref` and `out` argument expressions (excluding the receiver).
+- The ref-safe-context of all `ref` and `out` argument expressions (excluding the receiver).
-- For each `in` parameter of the method, if there is a corresponding expression that is a variable, its ref-safe-scope, otherwise the nearest enclosing scope
+- For each `in` parameter of the method, if there is a corresponding expression that is a variable, its ref-safe-context, otherwise the nearest enclosing context
-- The scope of all argument expressions (including the receiver).
+- The context of all argument expressions (including the receiver).

 > *Example*: the last bullet is necessary to handle code such as
 >